trebol-ecommerce/trebol-backend-monolith/README.md

 ## Features 🚀

-* Exposes a [RESTful API](https://github.com/trebol-ecommerce/trebol-api) and supports all of the operations described by the document, such as
+* Exposes a [RESTful API](https://github.com/trebol-ecommerce/trebol-api) and supports all the operations described by the document, such as
   * CRUD operations on all declared data types
     * Can filter, sort and paginate through query params
     * Some endpoints support partial updates using `PATCH` requests